-Link for poster - Child Protection & Safeguarding (sharepoint.com)
+Link for poster - CP & Safeguarding Coordinator Poster.pdf

-Child Protection Procedural Flowchart for Education staff in Aberdeen City
+Child Protection Procedural Flowchart for ACC Education Staff

-Concerns about a Child/Young Person
+Concerns about a child/young person:

-- · A child discloses abuse, or - · A member of staff suspects a child may have been abused, or - · A third party expresses concern - A staff member witnesses an abusive situation involving another member of staff
+- · A child discloses abuse, or - A member of staff suspects a child may have been abused, or - A third party expresses concern - A staff member witnesses an abusive situation involving another member of staff.

-DO NOT
+DO NOT:

-- Investigate suspected/alleged abuse yourself - · Evaluate the ground for concern yourself - · Seek or walt for proof - Discuss the matter with anyone other than senior staff/HT
+- Investigate suspected/alleged abuse yourself. - · Evaluate the ground for concern yourself. - · Seek or wait for proof. - Discuss the matter with anyone other than Senior Leadership Team.

-Members of staff must - Record
+Member of staff must:

-- · Respond without showing signs of disquiet, anxiety or shock - Enquire casually about how an injury was sustained or why the child appears upset - Confidentiality must not be promised to children or adults.
-The reasons to share information should be communicated openly and honestly with children. - · Observe carefully the behaviour of the child or young person - Record in detail what has been observed or heard.
-Record the child's own words verbatim, time, date, context and actions taken Use Child Protection Concern Form. - · Do not interrogate or enter into detailed investigations.
+- · Respond without showing signs of disquiet, anxiety or shock. - Enquire casually about how an injury was sustained or why the child appears upset. - Not promise confidentiality to children or adults.
+The reason to share information should be communicated openly and honestly with children. - Observe carefully the behaviour of the child or young person. - Record in detail what has been observed or heard.
+Record in the child's own words verbatim (time, date, context, actions).
+Use ACC Child Protection Concern Form to record information.